kekuchan/swarmbject/docs/std/ds/Array.md

 ## "insertSorted" member function:

 Inserts an element to the array at a position to keep the array as sorted.
-This requires shifting all the elements after it or creating a new array and copy all the elements due to the capacity, making the usage of the previous data member not valid.
+As it creates a new array and copy all the elements, usage of the previous data member is not valid.

 Parameters:
 * A pointer to the element to insert.